Closet Organizing Checklist

 Now, section off your closet into categories:

-1. Blouses, sweaters, casual shirts-long and short sleeve and tank tops together in one section.
+1. Blouses, sweaters, casual shirts with long and short sleeves, and tank tops together in one section.

 2. Skirts in one section.